joshmarinacci/meowlang/blog2/blog2.md

 ```

 The first actions are the only new ones.
-The others are the same ones from the last blog, they parse all of the forms of numbers (integers, floating point, hexadecimal, and octal).
+The others are the same ones
+from the last blog, they parse all of the forms of numbers (integers,
+floating point, hexadecimal, and octal).

 That's actually it.
 Just do the basic math for each expression.
 Of course,
 if we just built a simple calculator we wouldn't be using the full power of Ohm.

+Our goal is to eventually extend this into a real programming language and
+what we have now just won't do.
+This evaluates expressions as they are found
+in the source code. that's fine for basic math, but what if we want to handle
+calling a function inside of a loop?
+The action would only be called once, but
+we want to invoke the function every time inside of the loop.
+The solution is
+to not perform arithmetic inside of the semantic operation.
+Instead we must
+return a tree of objects which represent the arithmetic (or later, loops and functions)
+and can be evaluated anytime we need it.
+This is called an expression tree, and
+it's the next big step for building a language interpreter.

+A key part of Ohm's design is the ability to have multiple sets of operations
+in our semantics.
+Instead of replacing our current `calc` operation, let's build
+a new one called `toAST`.

 Instead of evaluating an arithmetic expression, let's generate code in a
 completely different language to do it for us.
 Let' make a new set of semantics
 which convert this math into Java code.
 Then we will have created an actual